RavDas/Sinhala-Song-Search-Engine/README.md

 ![Search Engine](image.png)

-This repository contains the source code for a Sinhala Song Metaphor Search Engine developed using [ElasticSearch](https://www.elastic.co/) as the search engine and [NodeJS](https://nodejs.org/en/) and [React](https://reactjs.org/) as the web frameworks.
+This repository contains the source code for a Sinhala Poem Metaphor Search Engine developed using [ElasticSearch](https://www.elastic.co/) as the search engine and [NodeJS](https://nodejs.org/en/) and [React](https://reactjs.org/) as the web frameworks.

-The Sinhala Songs corpus includes roughly 140 songs that have at least one Metaphor.
+The Sinhala Poem corpus includes roughly 80 songs that have at least one Metaphor.
 The search engine offers following features for the users.

-1. Search songs and metaphors based on source and target domain of metaphors.
+1. Search poems and metaphors based on source and target domain of metaphors.
-2. Get song details based on singer name, lyricst name, lyrics phrases, year.....
+2. Get song details based on singer name, poet name, lyrics phrases, year.....

 ## Project Structure
 ```
-|___index.json - data file with sinhala songs
+|___index.json - data file with sinhala poems
 |___mapping.json - mapping file for the data_file.json file
 |___server - back end system
 |___client - the front end UI of the system